yehudacohen/alchemy/alchemy-web/docs/providers/fs/file.md

+---
+title: Managing Files with Alchemy FS Provider
+description: Learn how to create, read, update, and delete files using Alchemy's FS (File System) provider in your projects.
+---

 # File

 The File resource lets you create, update and delete files in the filesystem with automatic directory creation and cleanup.